Ensono/Amido.Ecommerce.UI.Federated/README.md

 ### Installing dependencies

-1. Run `npm i` at the root of the Monorepo to install the required node modules
+1. Run `npm i` at the root of the Monorepo to install the required node modules and symlink all the libraries (they will also need to build).
 2. Run `npm run build-all` to build all of the applications and libraries

 ## Running the project